masterofcontroversy/Tutorials/README.md

-# Buildfile_Tutorial
+# Tutorials
-Github version of my buildfile tutorial on FEU
+Tutorials and guides on FE8 hacking